Mystery In Wuhan: Recovered Coronavirus Patients Test Negative ... Then Positive

 It is possible they were first given a false negative test result, which can happen if the swab used to collect samples of the virus misses bits of the virus.
 Dr. Li Wenliang, a whistleblowing doctor who later died of the virus himself in February, tested negative for the coronavirus several times before being accurately diagnosed.

-In February, Wang Chen, a director at the state-run Chinese Academy of Medical Sciences estimated that the nucleic acid tests used in China were accurate at identifying positive cases of the coronavirus only 30-50% of the time.
+In February, Wang Chen, a director at the state-run Chinese Academy of Medical Sciences, estimated that the nucleic acid tests used in China were accurate at identifying positive cases of the coronavirus only 30%-50% of the time.

 Another theory is that, because the test amplifies tiny bits of DNA, residual virus from the initial infection could have falsely resulted in that second positive reading.

 "There are false positives with these types of tests," Dr. Jeffrey Shaman, a professor of environmental health sciences at Columbia University, told NPR by email.
-Dr. Shaman recently co-authored a modeling study showing that transmission by individuals who did not exhibit any symptoms was a driver of the Wuhan outbreak.
+Shaman recently co-authored a modeling study showing that transmission by individuals who did not exhibit any symptoms was a driver of the Wuhan outbreak.

-How Real Is China's Recovery?
+How real is China's recovery?

-On Tuesday, Hubei province, of which Wuhan is the capital, said it would relax lockdown measures that have now been in place for more than two months and begin letting residents leave cities the following day.
+On Tuesday, Hubei province, where Wuhan is the capital, said it would relax lockdown measures that have now been in place for more than two months and begin letting residents leave cities the following day.
 Wuhan said it would begin lifting its quarantine measures and letting residents leave two weeks later, on April 8.

 To leave Wuhan, residents must first test negative for the coronavirus, according to municipal authorities.
 Such screenings will identify some remaining asymptomatic virus carriers.
 But the high rate of false negatives that Chinese doctors have cited means many with the virus could pass undetected.